alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 - **Enforce encryption in transit**: AWS services provides HTTPS endpoints using TLS for communication, thus providing encryption in transit when communicating with the AWS APIs.
   - Insecure protocols, such as HTTP, can be **audited** and blocked in a VPC through the use of security groups.
   - HTTP requests can also be automatically **redirected** to HTTPS in Amazon CloudFront or on an Application Load Balancer.
-  - Additionally, you can use VPN connectivity into your VPC from an external network to facilitate encryption of traffic.
+  - Additionally, you can use VPN connectivity into your VPC from an external network to facilitate the encryption of traffic.
 Third-party solutions are available in the AWS Marketplace if you have special requirements.
 - **Authenticate network communications**: Using network protocols (TLS/IPsec) that support authentication allows for trust to be established between the parties adding encryption to reduce the risk of communications being altered or intercepted.
 - **Automate detection of unintended data access**: Use tools such as
   - <kbd>Amazon GuardDuty</kbd> automatically detects suspicious activity or attempts to move data outside of defined boundaries.